 - Prevailed for Stone & Webster Construction in a nuclear whistleblower case at trial before a U.S. Department of Labor Administrative Law Judge and on appeal in the U.S. Court of Appeals for the Eleventh Circuit; the appeals court vacated and remanded the decision of the U.S. Department of Labor Administrative Review Board, which had erroneously overturned our trial victory (Stone & Webster Constr., Inc. v.
 U.S. Department of Labor (11th Cir.
 2012));

 - Won summary judgment for SAIC in a False Claims Act whistleblower retaliation case (Dillon v.
 SAIC (E.D.
 Va.
-2013);
+2013));

 - Successfully defeated class certification for Sunrise Senior Living in a meal and rest break case in California (Purnell v.
 Sunrise Senior Living (C.D.
 Cal.
 2012));

 - Successfully obtained the dismissal of a lawsuit alleging failure to closed caption certain videos on the website of a Fortune 100 technology and consumer products company (Cal.
 Super.
 Ct.
-2012); and
+2012);

 - Helped to secure a public settlement including non-compete restrictions and payment of $20 million for Capital One Financial Corporation in high-profile non-compete litigation brought against its former president of banking and another former senior executive (Capital One v.
 Kanas, et al. (E.D.
 Va.
-2012)).
+2012));

 Mr. Schwartz has also successfully tried several sensitive whistleblower matters for major national employers, and he prevailed in a precedent-setting Labor Department appeal of one of the first Sarbanes-Oxley whistleblower cases to proceed to trial.
 In a case of first impression, he successfully argued in the Utah Supreme Court against the recognition of a tort for spoliation of evidence.
-In addition, he recently served as lead trial counsel for a retailer in a highly-publicized OSHA enforcement action relating to crowd control at a day-after-Thanksgiving sale.
+In addition, he served as lead trial counsel for a retailer in a highly-publicized OSHA enforcement action relating to crowd control at a day-after-Thanksgiving sale.

-Mr. Schwartz earned his law degree magna cum laude from The Georgetown University Law Center, where he was elected to the Order of the Coif and received the George Brent Mickum III Prize and the Charles A. Keigwin Award for the best academic record in first year courses.
+Mr. Schwartz earned his law degree magna cum laude from Georgetown University Law Center, where he was elected to the Order of the Coif and received the George Brent Mickum III Prize and the Charles A. Keigwin Award for the best academic record in first year courses.
 From 1995 to 1996, Mr. Schwartz worked as a Legislative Assistant to Congressman Jon D. Fox.
-Mr. Schwartz received a B.A. degree in international affairs cum laude in 1994 from the George Washington University.
+Mr. Schwartz received a B.A. degree in international affairs cum laude in 1994 from The George Washington University.